dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **ExternalDiskIcons**: YES
   * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
 * **LapicKernelPanic**: NO
-  * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems
+  * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
+Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES
   * Allows for reading kernel panics logs when kernel panics occurs
 * **ThirdPartyTrim**: NO